Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Algorithmic Implementation of NS-NMF

 \subsection{Online Implementation}

-The offline implementation discussed above possesses the advantage of parallel blockwise implementation but lacks the ability of instantaneous update and real-time anomaly score computing.
-It requires to see all the data at once and hence build the MST using all the instances even before the execution of the algorithm.
+The offline implementation discussed above has the advantage of parallel blockwise implementation but lacks the ability of instantaneous update and real-time anomaly score computing.
+It requires to see the data all at once and builds the MST using all the instances even before the execution of the algorithm.
 To evaluate an observation in real time, we need to find a way to update both weight matrix $\mathbf{W}$ and basis matrix $\mathbf{H}$ incrementally when new samples arrive in a streaming fashion.
-In addition, we need to make sure that, such an update will not require the entire data matrix and the MST weights to reside in the memory.
+In addition, we need to make sure that such an update will not require the entire data matrix.

-There has been quite a few efforts in developing the online version of the vanilla NMF~\citep{guan:2012,zhao:2016,zhu:2017,tu:2018,guo:2019}, although comparatively fewer attempts have been made in terms of online GNMF~\citep{liu:2016}.
+There has been quite a few efforts in developing the online version of the vanilla NMF~\citep{guan:2012,zhao:2016,zhu:2017,tu:2018,guo:2019}, although comparatively fewer attempts have been made for online GNMF~\citep{liu:2016}.
 It is so because adding geometric structures to guide the NMF process makes the online update more difficult as we need to calculate the geometric weights on the fly.
 In this section we layout the online implementation of NS-NMF.

 Let us assume that the observations, $\mathbf A=[ \mathbf a_{1}, \mathbf a_{2},\ldots, \mathbf a_{d-1}, \mathbf a_{d}]$, are generated in a streaming fashion, where $\mathbf{a}_{d}$ represents the $d$th data sample just arrived and its attribute information.
 Upon its arrival, the $d$th component of the weight matrix and basis matrix need to be updated so that the instantaneous anomaly score can be calculated.
-For this $d$th data sample we can write our NS-NMF objective function by ignoring the regularization component as following:
+For this $d$th data sample we can write our NS-NMF objective function as follows, which ignores the regularization component.

-Appatently, the NS-NMF objective function in \eqref{eq:stream} is divided into two parts---$\mathbf{F}_{d-1}$ denotes the cost up to the $(d-1)$th sample and $\mathbf{f}_{d}$ denotes the cost of the $d$th sample, whereas $\mathbf{w}_{d}$ and $\mathbf{a}_{d}$ denote, respectively, the last row of $\mathbf{W}_{d}$ and $\mathbf{A}_{d}$.
+Appatently, the NS-NMF objective function in Equation \ref{eq:stream} is divided into two parts---$\mathbf{F}_{d-1}$ denotes the cost up to the $(d-1)$th sample and $\mathbf{f}_{d}$ denotes the cost of the $d$th sample, whereas $\mathbf{w}_{d}$ and $\mathbf{a}_{d}$ denote, respectively, the last row of $\mathbf{W}_{d}$ and $\mathbf{A}_{d}$.
 This strategy is known as the incremental NMF in the literature~\citep{sun:2018, chen:2018, zhang:2019b}.
 As the number of samples increases, new observations will have minor influence on the basis matrix, so that updating only the weight vector of the last sample will suffice.